evrleybird/evrleybird/README.md

 - 👋 Hi, I’m @evrleybird
 - 👀 I’m interested in sports data analytics and APIs.
 - 🌱 I’m currently learning Python, Node.JS and SQL.
-- 💞️ I’m looking to collaborate on sports data or API based projects.
+- 💞️ I’m looking to collaborate on sports data projects.
 - 📫 How to reach me -> liamearley022@gmail.com with "GITHUB" in the subject line.

 <!---